Sexual coercion among animals: Coevolutionary arms race

 Sexual coercion often leads to an intersexual coevolutionary arms race.
 This consists of females evolving adaptations to male advances and males evolving counter-adaptations as a response.
 Males persist in violent behavior, which favors the evolution of female resistance to defend themselves.
 In organisms where males have genitalia harmful to females, such as in certain insects, females tend to evolve thicker, less sensitive copulatory tracts.
 Also, they may evolve a shield over their genital openings to prevent intromission.
 Females of some species of water striders have evolved protection from forceful insemination, such as abdominal spines and downward-bent abdomens to make it harder for males to mate.
 In response, however, males have counter evolved, also changing the shape of their abdomens to those that would facilitate forceful mating.

 The male waterfowl (Aves: Anatidae) evolution of a phallus to forcefully copulate with females has led to counteradaptations in females in the form of vaginal structures called dead end sacs and clockwise coils.
 These structures make it harder for males to achieve intromission.
 The clockwise coils are significant because the male phallus everts out of their body in a counter-clockwise spiral; therefore, a clockwise vaginal structure would impede forceful copulation.
 Studies have shown that, the longer a male's phallus, the more elaborate the corresponding vaginal structures.

+It has been suggested that traumatic insemination, as seen particularly in the genus Cimex, evolved as a response to the mating plug strategy, literally routing around the mating plug through the male penetrating the abdomen of the female with his aedeagus.